 An eligible applicant must be a resident of California with a gross family income at the time of screening and diagnosis that is at or below 200 percent of the federal poverty level, based on family size.
 Eligible applicants must be screened by an Every Woman Counts (EWC) or Family PACT (Planning, Access, Care and Treatment) screening provider and found to be in need of breast and/or cervical cancer treatment.
 Individuals may be eligible, even if they have other health coverage, as long as their premiums, co-payments and deductibles are expected to exceed $750 annually.

-Those applicants who do not meet federal standards, but who have a breast and/or cervical cancer diagnosis, need treatment and meet state-only BCCTP standards (male regardless of age; female over 65; male or female with unsatisfactory immigration status; or creditable health insurance over $750 annually) will receive services limited to cancer treatment for a specified time period (18 months for breast cancer and 24 months for cervical cancer).
+Those applicants who do not meet federal standards, but who have a breast and/or cervical cancer diagnosis, need treatment and meet state-only BCCTP standards (individuals regardless of age; individuals with unsatisfactory immigration status; or creditable health insurance over $750 annually) will receive services limited to cancer treatment for a specified time period (18 months for breast cancer and 24 months for cervical cancer).
 Applicants who do not appear to meet the federal requirements will not be granted immediate coverage of breast and/or cervical cancer treatment and will receive a Confirmation Document with the message “Application Accepted for Processing” and will be able to access breast and/or cervical cancer treatment services as soon as the DHCS Eligibility Specialist determines eligibility.

 EWC and Family PACT providers are authorized to screen and enroll applicants into BCCTP.
 These providers enroll eligible applicants into BCCTP by using an Internet-based application form.
 Providers may access this application form via the Medi-Cal website Transactions page, as follows: